edemko/will/README.md

 Can you install them without privileges?
 Who actually wants to answer all these questions themselves?

-Sysup is not a package manager, but it can be taught how to check for available tools and install them preferably as an unprivileged user, all in a very minimal (i.e. portable) environment.
+Will _is not_ a package manager.
+It can check for the existence of things (something like autoconf), but it doesn't care where they came from.
+It can run install scripts, but it doesn't keep strict track of how to uninstall.
+It can warn you about missing dependencies, but it won't try to solve dependency problems.
+Really, it's more like an executable form of notes about how you set up your box(en).

+Will _is_ extremely minimal, and therefore should be extremely portable.
+It is written in a single shell script, which means I've been forced to keep the package format very simple.
-If you need to write your own packages, it's incredibly simple:
+If you need to write your own packages, it should be remarkably easy.
-  I've built it in shell just to force me to keep it simple.

 ## Get Started

 Install like so:
 ```
-wget -q 'https://raw.githubusercontent.com/Zankoku-Okuno/sysup/master/bin/sysupup.sh' -O - | sh
+wget -q 'https://raw.githubusercontent.com/Zankoku-Okuno/will/master/bin/willup.sh' -O - | sh
 ```
 If you don't trust it, read the source first: it's only a handful of lines of `sh`.
-By default, it installs to `~/bin`, but you can change that by exporting `SYSUP_BINDIR`.
+By default, it installs to `~/bin`, but you can change that by exporting `WILL_BINDIR`.

-  * `sysup info -a` to see what packages are known.
+  * `will info -a` to see what packages are known.
-  * `sysup info -as` to check availability of each package's utilities, file structures, versions, and so on.
+  * `will info -as` to check availability of each package's utilities, file structures, versions, and so on.
-  * `sysup up <pkg names...>` to install packages (if possible)
+  * `will up <pkg names...>` to install packages (if possible)

-You can also throw a `-C` flag at `sysup` and pipe to `less -R` to (e.g. `sysup -C info -sar | less -R`).
+You can also throw a `-C` flag at `will` and pipe to `less -R` to (e.g. `will -C info -sar | less -R`).

-Sysup is not a package manager.
-It can check for the existence of things (something like autoconf), but it doesn't care where they came from.
-It can run install scripts, but it doesn't keep the strictest track of It can warn you about missing dependencies, but it won't solve any dependency problems for you.
-Really, it's more like an executable form of notes about how you set up your box(en).
+You might like to alias `wil` for `will` if you find yourself regularly missing the double-l.

 ## Concepts